JPBaro/webapp-Rest-microservice-Based/DisplayControl/README.md

 }

 <h2>!!
 Working on JWT once other microservices are ON.
 Postgresql DB on the way to be deployed in independent Docker, as all other microservices.</h2>
+* there are many fancy .println stuff to check some info in the workflow, will be removed once fully developed